Published on May 6th, 2014 | by Peter Young0

 Instructions: how to change the faucet aerator

 1. Remove the old aerator from the faucet.
 This should be possible just using your fingers, but may require the use of pliers to get started.
 The video below shows the use of a crescent wrench, which works if there are grooves on the old aerator.
 There often aren’t, so that’s why we recommend channel lock pliers.
 Use the grippy cloth/jar opener so as not to scratch the finish, just in case the new aerator doesn’t fit, and you want to put the old one back you have an unblemished one.
 Once the old aerator is loose you should be able to remove it by hand.
 Simply turn the nozzle lefty-loosey to get it started.

 3. Place the new, more efficient aerator into the faucet.
 Your new aerator usually comes two gaskets (sort of like a rubber o-ring).
 In some cases, one or even both of the gaskets aren’t even necessary.
 Sometimes you won’t know until the device is installed and you turn on the faucet.
 If it’s leaking around the seal of the aerator, odds are, it needs the washer inserted…or removed.
 All depends on your faucet.

-4. Tighten to the appropriate level.
+4. Tighten to finger tight and maybe a hair more.
 Simply screw the aerator into the faucet by turning counter-clockwise until it’s finger tight.
 Test it for leaks by turning on the water slightly…if it leaks, it’s possible it’s not tight enough, but start off erring on the side of too loose, rather than too tight.

 5. Turn on the faucet to ensure a proper fit.
 By now your new aerator should be installed and working efficiently.
-If you notice any leaks coming out of the end of the faucet, wrap it with the rubber grip pad and try giving it a slight turn with the crescent wrench to snug it up.
+If you notice any leaks coming out of the end of the faucet, wrap it with the rubber grip pad and try giving it a slight turn with the crescent wrench / pliers to snug it up.
 Using the rubber grip will keep the crescent wrench from scratching the surface of the aerator.